norc-heal/heal-data-pkg-guide/docs/submit/managed-access-date.md

 1. Navigate to the edited Resource Tracker you saved in your "my-study-share-current-date" directory in the previous step.
 1. Add a column to the Resource Tracker called "managed-access-by-date-shareable-data-pkg."
 Replace "date" with the applicable date on which you intend to share your data package at a repository.
-  2. For each row, enter a 1 if the file will be shared in this "open-access-by-date" shareable data package.
+  2. For each row, enter a 1 if the file will be shared in this "managed-access-by-date" shareable data package.
 If not shared in this shareable data package, enter a 0.

 </div>